Szilveszter Matuska: Disappearance

 Matuska reportedly escaped from jail in Vác in 1945.
 According to some reports, he served as an explosives expert during the latter stages of World War II; he was "borrowed" from the prison for 17 days, then returned.
-When Soviet troops were nearing Vác, the Germans released the prisoners, but Matuska, with some other prisoners decided to wait for the Soviets.
+When Soviet troops were nearing Vác, the Germans released the prisoners, but Matuska and some other prisoners decided to wait for the Soviets.
 Allegedly he stayed on because he hoped that his Serbian language skills would enable him to communicate with the Russians.
 He posed as a surgeon, worked for a time with the Russian war hospital, and then moved on with the troops in January 1945.
-Later he apparently returned to Csantavér, his birthplace.
-Fragments of testimony from various witnesses have been pieced together to form what we now know of Matuska's fate.
+Later he apparently returned to Čantavir, his birthplace.

+Fragments of testimony from various witnesses have been pieced together to form what is now known of Matuska's fate.
 On a Sunday he gave a "nationalist-flavoured sermon" to a crowd coming out of church.
 The next day he was captured by partisans and taken to Novi Sad.
-According to his uncle, he was buried in a mass grave in Szabadka.
+According to his uncle, he was buried in a mass grave in Subotica.
 Rumours have circulated that he appeared on the communist side in the Korean War, but there is no evidence to support this.

 Matuska's motives remain unclear.
 His first attack was initially thought to have been politically motivated.
 At his trial, Matuska claimed to have been ordered to derail the express by God.
 Matuska has also been quoted as explaining his crimes by saying: "I wrecked trains because I like to see people die.
 I like to hear them scream."
 It was reported that he achieved orgasm while watching the trains he had sabotaged crash (a forensic examination of the trousers he had worn on the night of the fatal crash discovered evidence of semen stains).

 Popular culture

-In 1990 Matuska became the subject of a song, Sylvestre Matuschka, by the band Lard.
+In 1990 Matuska became the subject of a song, "Sylvestre Matuschka", by the band Lard.
+A Hungarian film titled Merenylet was made in 1959 starring Lajos Basti and Antal Pager.
 A Hungarian/German TV film titled Viadukt was made in 1983 which was based on this case (English titled The Train Killer), starring Canadian actor Michael Sarrazin as Matuschka and Armin Mueller-Stahl as the lead investigator on the case.
 In 1993 Matuska became the subject of an art installation by Belgian artist Danny Devos.